nsum/python_intro/README.md

 - it basically says it's gonna be web project and the command to run it is python run.py
 - git add / commit / push (you can use just push without -u heroku master...)

+## Heroku
+- heroku logs --tail --app app-name :shows app logs, this is where our errors will shows
+- it's also available in heroku site under more-view logs
+    - e.g error because secret key in form submit is gitignored and heroku doesn't have it
+- to add any hidden environ variables go to heroku settings - reveal config variables
+    - for our current app vars we need to add are (IP,PORT and ref env.py for third one)